How to Find Great Affiliates

 • Allowing influencers to have more control over their promotions

-Online forums and social media groups can be another place to find affiliates.
+Online forums, social media groups, and communities can be another fantastic place to find affiliates.

 You can recruit affiliates by sharing your brand and introducing your affiliate program offerings with groups or forum members.